 The key to a good unboxing video is to make it look authentic (don’t be afraid of showing the packaging, the wrapping paper and busting out a pair of scissors for unpacking, like in the example above!), so that viewers can relate to it and easily imagine themselves doing the same thing with a new purchase at home.
 Good news is, just like review videos, unboxing videos are very popular on social media like YouTube, so you won’t have trouble finding the content for your products.

-Perhaps less known, but highly effective at getting shoppers to convert are product comparison videos.
-As the name suggests, these videos provide side-by-side comparison of two or more products in the same category, usually with similar features and specs, so as to allow shoppers to see the small differences and details that make each product unique and suitable for different uses and needs.
-Sometimes, a short video like this is all shoppers need in order to convert and be convinced they’re making the right choice.
+Product comparison e-commerce videos are less known but highly effective at converting shoppers in e-commerce.
+As the name suggests, these videos provide side-by-side comparisons of two or more products in the same category, usually with similar features and specs, to allow shoppers to see the minor differences and details that make each product unique and suitable for different uses and needs.
+Sometimes, a short video like this is all shoppers need to convert and be convinced they’re making the right choice.

-These types of videos are often made by consumers and experts (like the example above), although you can find a fair share of professional comparison videos made by retailers in order to help shoppers navigate various options available on their sites.
-Comparison videos are especially popular for beauty, accessories, consumer electronics, gadgets and sporting goods products, where online shoppers are spoilt by choice but uncertain of what exactly is the right model or brand for them personally.
+Consumers and experts often make these videos (like the example above).
+However, you can find a fair share of professional comparison videos retailers make to help shoppers navigate various site options.
+Comparison videos are viral for beauty, accessories, consumer electronics, gadgets, and sporting goods products.

-User-generated content plays an important part in visual commerce.
-82% of shoppers say that user-generated content is extremely valuable when deciding on purchases.
-Videos created and shared by regular shoppers in which they demonstrate products, show how to use them and talk about their experiences are extremely effective in converting shoppers.
-The reason why shoppers love them is because these types of videos offer a social proof that others like them have bought the product and enjoyed it, which is a powerful stimulus to purchase.
+User-generated content plays an essential part in visual commerce.
+82% of shoppers say user-generated content is precious when deciding on purchases.
+Videos created and shared by regular shoppers in which they demonstrate products, show how to use them.
+Talk about their experiences are incredibly effective in converting shoppers.
+Shoppers love them because these videos offer social proof that others like them have bought and enjoyed the product.

-Some of the most commonly types of user-generated videos in ecommerce are product review and unboxing videos, although haul videos, “first impressions”, “empties” and “tag” videos are also very popular among consumers on social media.
-According to Comscore study, brand engagement rises 28% when consumers are exposed to both brand and user-generated video content, so consider adding some of these videos into the mix on your product pages, like the example above.
+Some of the most common types of user-generated videos in e-commerce are product reviews and unboxing videos.
+However, haul videos, “first impressions,” “empties,” and “tag” videos are also very popular among consumers on social media.
+According to a Comscore study, brand engagement rises 28% when consumers are exposed to both brand and user-generated video content.
+Consider adding some of these videos into the mix on your product pages, like the example above.

-Last, but not least, e-commerce store owners have the option of sourcing product videos directly from brands.
-Here, it’s important to keep in mind that classic video advertisement type of content probably will be of little value to online shoppers, because they have probably already seen it elsewhere before landing on your product pages.
-What would really help with conversions is brand-made detailed product demo, how-to and review videos that talk about the product with an in-depth expertise and highlight lesser-known features and facts.
+Last but not least, e-commerce store owners have the option of sourcing product videos directly from brands.
+Here, it’s essential to remember that classic video advertisement content will likely be of little value to online shoppers.
+Because they have already seen it elsewhere before landing on your product pages.
+What would help with conversions is brand-made detailed product demos, how-to, and review videos.
+These videos discuss the product with in-depth expertise and highlight lesser-known features and facts.

-For example, Samsung Mobile’s YouTube channel offers dozens of product videos, from how-to content to short-form high-quality product presentation videos that draw thousands of views from curious shoppers researching their purchases.
+For example, Samsung Mobile’s YouTube channel offers dozens of product e-commerce videos.
+From how-to content to short-form high-quality product presentation videos that draw thousands of views from curious shoppers.
 This content can help draw sales when added to e-commerce sites as well.

-There are multiple types of e-commerce videos you can use on your store to help shoppers decide on purchases and increase conversions.
-The important thing to keep in mind that product videos should add value to the shopping experience and play along well with the brand of your online store.
-Whether you decide to create your own product videos or outsource this to visual commerce platforms that curate product videos from social media, always think of that customer roaming the virtual aisles of your online store, who expects human approach to online shopping and rich content in exchange for their share of wallet.
+You can use multiple e-commerce videos on your store to help shoppers decide on purchases and increase conversions.
+The critical thing to remember is that product videos should add value to the shopping experience.
+Whether you decide to create your product videos or outsource this to visual commerce platforms.
+Always think of that customer roaming the virtual aisles of your online store.
+Customers expect a human approach to online shopping and rich content in exchange for their share of wallet.

 E-commerce videos can definitely act as conversion boosters for your shop.content marketing